 -- TD Canada Trust Everyday Banking Poll finds there's still opportunity

-for Albertans to take advantage of automatic and mobile banking
+for Canadians to take advantage of automatic and mobile banking

 TO VIEW AN HTML SOCIAL MEDIA VERSION OF THIS RELEASE PLEASE VISIT:

-According to the 2011 TD Canada Trust Everyday Banking Poll, Albertans
+banking habits.
+According to the 2011 TD Canada Trust Everyday Banking

-"Anytime and anywhere, Albertans are increasingly turning to online
+"Anytime and anywhere, Canadians are increasingly turning to online

 banking for its convenience, security and ability to simplify how they

-manage their everyday finances," says Shawnette Fraser, Manager,
+manage their everyday finances," says Raymond Chun, Senior Vice

-Customer Experience, TD Canada Trust.
-"Online banking gives Albertans
+President, TD Canada Trust.
+"Online banking gives Canadians access to

-access to banking information whenever they need it - and they can also
+banking information whenever they need it - and they can also use a

-use a tablet or smartphone to check account balances, pay bills and
+tablet or smartphone to check account balances, pay bills and make

-But Fraser says there is still an opportunity for Albertans to take
+But Chun says there is still an opportunity for Canadians to take

 advantage of other banking services that will help make saving and

-Albertans (38%) take advantage of pre-authorized payments, and only 29%
+of Canadians (43%) take advantage of pre-authorized payments, only 8%

 "Setting up pre-authorized debits to pay credit card and other bill